jvanzand/ethraid/README.md

             0 errors encountered running CLI array loading 0 errors encountered running CLI 'all' function
         ```
-    - This test is only meant to test basic functionality.
+    - These are only meant to test basic functionality.
 The output plots and bounds will be meaningless because of the small number of models sampled.

 ## Create a configuration file from the template provided and provide the required parameters and desired data
 - *\$ cp template_config.py my_config.py*